 Wisconsin employment improves, but more growth could be on the way

-However, sheer jobs numbers don't necessarily indicate a healthy economy.
+However, sheer job numbers don't necessarily indicate a healthy economy.
 That requires an assessment of wages, the age of the company and other metrics.
-In Wisconsin, jobs growth is certainly a good sign, but there are other indicators that the state's economic health can continue to improve.
+In Wisconsin, job growth is certainly a good sign, but there are other indicators that the state's economic health can continue to improve.

-Finger likened the measurement of an economy to two different viewpoints: Counting apples as a metaphor for jobs growth, and planting apple trees as a measure of strength for the future.
+Finger likened the measurement of an economy to two different viewpoints: Counting apples as a metaphor for job growth and planting apple trees as a measure of strength for the future.
 He argued that the best thing for the state is to plant more trees - to nurture more startups and small businesses as a way of ensuring future economic strength.

 Computer science fair emphasizes tech jobs, education